GlitchSecure/website/_posts/2024-01-28-glitchsecure-behind-the-scenes.md

 This new paradigm has created a gap in the market.
 Software companies that care about security more than a compliance checkbox want to know the work is done right.
 They want the hackers working on their pentest to be focused, with limited context switching, and to know that they have their backs.
 They also want this without spending tens of thousands of dollars.

-We fill that gap in the market because we are small.
+**We fill that gap** in the market because we are small.
 Not having VC pressure to grow at all costs allows us to build up our team of highly skilled security professionals.
 It also lets us work closely with our customers to extend their team.
 And, we can even turn down projects that may not be a good fit for our unique skill set.

 We're also able to do that since human driven penetration testing isn't our primary focus as a company.
-While it's not as scalable, the services aspect of our business is an important one as it helps us self-fund development of our platform and our continuous security testing offering.
+While it's not as scalable, the services aspect of our business is an important one as it helps us fund and shape the development of our platform and our continuous security testing offering.

 # Building a Platform